edehvictor/Nugget/README.md

 ## Nugget
-This is an app that gives you with up-to-the-minute news from round the world.
+This is an app that gives you up-to-the-minute news from round the world.